 Advance Registration for the spring semester occurs in November, and registration for the fall semester occurs in April.
-Advance Registration lasts for eight days, and the dates for each semester are listed on the Academic Calendar.
+The dates for each semester are listed on the Academic Calendar.

 The week preceding Advance Registration is called Advising Week.
 During this week, you must meet with your academic advisor to discuss courses for the upcoming semester as well as your plans for future semesters.
 Your advisor will also assist you in developing a list of alternate courses in case some of your first choices are no longer available when you register the following week.
 During this meeting, your academic advisor will remove your advising hold so you can register for classes.